PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_oscillators.md

 ## The oscillations of the repressilator

-* In the figure below, we show the results of running our simulation by plotting the number of *X*, *Y*, and *Z* particles.
+The figure below shows the results of our simulation by plotting the number of *X*, *Y*, and *Z* particles over time.
+As we can see, the system shows clear oscillatory behavior, with the concentrations of *X*, *Y*, and *Z* taking turns being at high concentration.

+**STOP:** Why do you think that the repressilator motif leads to this pattern of oscillations?
+{: .notice--primary}

 ![image-center](../assets/images/repress_graph.PNG){: .align-center}

-* As we can see, the system oscillates, with a high concentration of *X*, *Y*, and *Z* taking turns before repeating.

-**STOP:** Why do you think that the repressilator leads to the pattern of oscillations in the figure above?
-{: .notice--primary}
+* NOAH: please provide a caption with colors of particles indicated.

+* NOAH: A natural question is what the period of this oscillation is and how this connects to real examples from the original repressilator paper.
+Don't get in the weeds on this (max 10 minutes, but lmk what you think.)

+* START HERE

 * A natural question is why the structure of the repressilator would cause the three particles to take turns at high concentrations, so let us consider each particle one at a time.